lucasogil/ludens-learn-plataform/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Components
+### Technologies

-- Springboot:
-   - Used to implement the project backend module that will provide REST API operations for view;
-- JDK 1.8:
-   - Used on project backend construction offering more useful features;
 - ReactJS:
    - Used to front-end module implementation;
+- NodeJS / Espress:
+   - Used to back-end module implementation;
+- REST:
+   - REST API;
-- MySQL Server:
+- MySQL:
-   - Database choosed for this project(Studying more convenient Databases);
+   - Database choosed for this project;
-- IDE;
+- SequelizeJS:
-   - I recommend Eclipse or IntelliJ;
+   - For manage queries on database;